SinaKarvandi/Misc/Message Tracing/README.md

 ## Design
 I used DPC and IRP Based Pending mechanisms in Windows to handle messages, you can send both a raw buffer and a message (`sprintf` like format to the usermode.).
-Each core has it's seprate pool for message, you can insert message to another core's pool.
+Each core has it's separate pool for THE message, you can insert message to another core's pool.

 A core buffer is like this , it's divided into `MaximumPacketsCapacity` chucks, each chunk has `PacketChunkSize + sizeof(BUFFER_HEADER)` size.